apivideo/api.video-documentation/vod/add-captions.md

 - You only need a single API request.
 - And a properly formatted VTT file.
 ```

-For more information on VTT formatting: <https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API>

-You can check the formatting of the VTT with a free online tool here: <https://w3c.github.io/webvtt.js/parser.html>

 ## Tutorials & Resources